HMS Shark (54S): Construction and career

-The submarine was attacked by German aircraft while surfacing on patrol off the coast of Norway near Skudenes on 5 July 1940.
+The submarine was attacked by German aircraft while surfacing on patrol off the coast of Norway near Skudeneshavn on 5 July 1940.
 While trying to fight off the aircraft, the submarine succeeded in shooting down a Dornier Do 17.
 Due to the damage the submarine had suffered and likely further attack from the enemy aircraft overhead it was decided to surrender the submarine.
 The next day at about 04:00 the German minesweeping trawlers M-1803, M-1806 and M-1807 arrived at the scene and took the crew on board.
 Shark was taken under tow but the crew had scuttled her prior to leaving.
 Amidst much cheering from the captured British sailors, the German trawler crews were forced to cut the hawsers before Shark sank and took the towing vessels with her.
 Shark sank stern first about 25 nmi west-south-west of Egersund, Norway.

 Crew

 The boat's captain, Lieutenant Commander Peter Buckley, was involved in planning a number of escape attempts from his prisoner of war camp.